marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/range.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: RANGE, model representation, range

 .. _range:

-.. index:: RANGE

-.. index:: model representation, range

 RANGE --- Decimal exponent range
 ********************************